agarapatri/Timeless-Words/README.md

 ## Upcoming Features

+* Semantic Search - You will be able to search "Who was the father of Lord Krishna?" and it will return appropriate verses from the entire corpus.
 * Extract search tips into separate file
 * Extract footer into separate file - inspired by
 * Fix bradcrumb navigation in all screens